I'm Dating A Man 12 Years Younger. Here's How I Deal With Judgment

-In early December 2013, my boyfriend and I had our first date.
+One early December, my boyfriend and I had our first date.
 Notice that I didn’t say we went out on a date, because I actually broke every dating rule out there, and invited him over to my house to watch a football game and share dinner.
 Also note that this was not because I had some notion that we would end up together long-term, but rather because I was embarrassed to be seen in public with him because of our age difference.
-I'm now 40, and he's 27 (going on 28).

 At the time, I thought that people would judge us and stare, or even worse, someone might mistake him for my son.
 In reality, strangers hardly know there is much of an age difference between us, and they're almost certainly unaware that the difference is about 12.5 years — an age gap that is taboo in our culture.

 Before I realized the depth of others' judgments about our “taboo” relationship, I first had to get over my own insecurities about being with someone over a decade younger.
 I went through all of the issues in my head thinking, Why on earth would he want to be with me?
 I have wrinkles … I have cellulite.
 What could he see in me?

 Sometimes, I'd actually pick fights out of insecurity, just so I could utter the lines, “Maybe you'd be happier with someone who for certain has all of her eggs,” or, “Perhaps, you want someone who isn’t on a timeline of starting a family.”